lumoslabs/interstellar-old/README.md

 2. configure [gsutil](https://github.com/GoogleCloudPlatform/gsutil/).
 It’s a python app from Google, instructions provided below.

 3. `bundle install`

-### Gsutil configuration
-1. Run `gsutil/gsutil config` and follow the steps.
-2. Once done, there will be a .boto file in your home dir.
-3. Copy this file to the ./secrets folder and you are good to go.

-You can always get the latest gsutil(https://cloud.google.com/storage/docs/gsutil_install) and change this line `system “BOTO_PATH=./secrets/.boto gsutil/gsutil cp -r gs://#{CONFIG[“app_repo”]}/reviews/#{csv_file_name} .”` to point it to whatever place you like.
-Keep in mind though, that the `sender.rb` script expects that the csv file is in the same folder.

 ## Usage
 Once configured - run `ruby sender.rb`